henryhobhouse/CV/README.md

 founding two ecommerce businesses.
 One sold to a FTSE 250 company.
 Outside of technology these include competing in IronMan triathlons and building my own house.

-I am currently a junior full-stack developer and product manager using my skills in data analysis, problem solving, communication and ability to work in, and help focus, a team.
+I am currently a junior full-stack developer using my skills in data analysis, problem solving, communication and ability to work in a team.
 I acquired these skills through being a successful ecommerce entrepreneur, failed ecommerce entrepreneur, technology consultant and Makers Academy alumnus.

 **Tech Skills** : Ruby, JavaScript, HTML, CSS, Sinatra, Node.js, jQuery, PostgreSQL